Houston's own low-key Pepper Twins earned national dish of the year honors.

 Austin's Kemuri Tatsu-ya is lauded as one of the best new restaurants in America.

-Killen's STQ is already receiving national restaurant recognition.
+Killen's STQ quickly received national restaurant recognition.

 Texas restaurants are making another strong showing on one of the most coveted restaurant lists in the land.
 That’s no shock of course.
 It’s as common as Charles Barkley saying something controversial.
 Or Gordon Ramsay getting mad at someone.